TypeStrong/atom-typescript/docs/faq.md

 # FAQ

+## Declaration packages (@types) are not loaded
+Declaration packages, such as those installed via @types on npm, must be declared in the tsconfig.json "types" field.
+While Typescript's compiler automatically includes them when no "types" field is given, atom-typescript does not.
+This will hopefully be fixed soon (see #1054).

 ## Syntax Highlighting is bad

 For grammar issues go here : https://github.com/Microsoft/TypeScript-TmLanguage/issues and link back to us if you want us to pull from upstream 🌹.